Insights From Insurance for Fair Machine Learning: Responsibility

-Another argument is that causality is necessary for control, and that in fact control is at the heart of many controversies.
-We understand ``$X$ causes $Y$'' as ``intervening on $X$ changes $Y$'', and we understand an intervention (setting the value of $X$) as hypothetical control.
-In contrast, when we speak of controllability, we mean that a feature can \textit{actually} be controlled by the policyholder --- for example, we might say that race causes some $Y$ and imagine intervening as hypothetical control,\footnote{We leave open whether this is even hypothetically possible in this case.} yet race is beyond individual control.
-Observe that without a causal relationship to the risk, a variable cannot be controllable in a way that controls the risk, otherwise it \textit{would} be causally related.
-The importance of control then derives from responsibility: how could an individual be responsible (in the moral and perhaps in the material sense) for a variable which is beyond control \citep{abraham1985efficiency}?
+Another argument is that the importance of causality is derived from control, and that it is control which is at the heart of many controversies.
+To fix a rough notion of causality, we understand ``$X$ causes $Y$'' as ``intervening on $X$ changes the probability for $Y$'', where an intervention means changing the value.
+In this way, we can view causality as hypothetical control.
+Further, if an individual can \textit{actually} intervene on $X$, then we may say simply that $X$ is under control of the individual.\footnote{As an example, genes might be causally related to some outcome $Y$ of interest (hypothetically controlling genes would change the probability for $Y$), but are not actually under control of the individual.} Observe that ``$X$ causes $Y$'' is thus a necessary but not sufficient condition for an individual's ability to control $Y$ by controlling $X$.
+The importance of control in turn derives from responsibility: how could an individual be responsible (in the moral and perhaps in the material sense) for a variable which is beyond control \citep{abraham1985efficiency,avraham2017discrimination}?
 Mere causality seems insufficient for this.
 Hence, we view causality as the conceptual entry point to get at control.
-Moreover, control is key for downstream effects, as we discuss in Section~\ref{sec:performativity}.
+Moreover, control is key for downstream effects, as we discuss in Appendix~\ref{sec:performativity}.
 From a normative perspective on responsibility, the importance of control (or more precisely, choice) is emphasized in theories of \textit{luck egalitarianism}, often discussed as a justification of risk classification \citep{knight2013luck,lippert2015genetic,huseby2016can,bjork2020better}.